bbux-dev/datacraft/docs/source/usage.rst

    {"geonameid": "3017832", "name": "Pic de les Abelletes", "latitude": "42.52535", "longitude": "1.73343", "country_code": "AD", "population": "0"}
    {"geonameid": "3017833", "name": "Estany de les Abelletes", "latitude": "42.52915", "longitude": "1.73362", "country_code": "AD", "population": "0"}

+.. _custom_code:

 Custom Code Loading and Schemas
 -------------------------------

 There are a lot of types of data that are not generated with this tool.
 Instead of adding them all, there is a mechanism to bring your own data suppliers.
-We make use of the handy `catalogue <https://pypi.org/project/catalogue/>`_ package to allow auto discovery of custom functions using decorators.
+We make use of the handy `catalogue <https://pypi .org/project/catalogue/>`_ package to allow auto discovery of custom functions using decorators.
 Use the ``@datagen.registry.types('<type key>')`` to register a function that will create a :ref:`Value Supplier<value_supplier_interface>` for the supplied Field Spec.
 Below is an example of a custom class which reverses the output of another supplier.
 Types that are amazing and useful should be nominated for core inclusion.
 Please put up a PR if you create or use one that solves many of your data generation issues.

+To supply custom code to the tool use the ``-c`` or ``--code`` arguments.
+One or more module files can be imported.

 .. code-block:: python